CQ Amateur Radio

 CQ Amateur Radio (also known simply as CQ or CQ magazine, and formerly as CQ: The Radio Amateur's Journal) is a dormant magazine for amateur radio enthusiasts first published in 1945.
 The English language edition is read worldwide; Spanish language edition is published in Spain, with some translations of articles from the English language edition, and some original European content.
 The magazine was also published in France with partial translation of the original edition between 1995–2000 (ISSN 1267-2750).
 Published by CQ Communications, the title is based on the radio call "CQ".

 Contests and awards

-CQ Amateur Radio previously organized, adjudicated, and publishes the results of several annual radio competitions:
+CQ Amateur Radio previously organized, adjudicated, and published the results of several annual radio competitions: